Muennighoff/vilio/SCORE_REPRO.md

 > Run the shell file for each model (This will run run three seeds of the specific model and then take the simple average of the seeds)

 2. PaddlePaddle / E:
 Make sure we have 5 jsonl files, 5 tsv files and 1 img folder under vilio/data.
+Install the necessary packages with `cd vilio/ernie-vil; pip install -r requirements.txt`.
+Some of them will install different versions of packages previously installed.

 - E - Large:
-Download the pre-trained models here and here.
+Download the pre-trained models here and here and put both into `vilio/ernie-vil/data`. (data only, not the hm folder in data)
+Run `cd vilio/ernie-vil; bash hm_EL`.
+On my setup this would run for around 19 hours, as it runs 5 different features.
+If that's too long, you can run the five bash scripts in x?.

 - E - Small:
 Download the pre-trained models here and here.

 Plan:
-Double all dev/test files in len
+Double all dev/test files in len; also train Regenerate subdata! > Add it to the hm_finetuning file
-Regenerate subdata?

 > Ernie is written in PaddlePaddle and makes for a bit more complicated running; It is however the best performing model of all (by about 2% absolute RCAC on the HM challenge)
 > Run ERV-S shell